Arthur241g/Bouncing_Box/README.md

 ***

 ## Task
-TODO - What is the problem?
-And where is the challenge?
+The problem are the resolve the challenge of move a box in every-directions.

 ## Description
-TODO - How have you solved the problem?
+i have solved the problem in using different fonctions like bounce.style

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+i dowload the package of this application inline

 ## Usage
 TODO - How does it work?
 ```
-./my_project argument1 argument2
+./my_project index.html
 ```

 ### The Core Team